AristoJoesoef/Data_Bootcamp_Final_Project/README.md

 Clearly acknowledged the work and efforts of others when submitting written work as our own.
-The incorporation of the work of others - including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or paraphrasing thereof) has been fully and appropriately referenced using notations both in the text and the bibliography.
+The incorporation of the work of others - including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or paraphrasing thereof - has been fully and appropriately referenced using notations both in the text and the bibliography.

 And I understand that: